University Ranking Methodology

 2- Green Curriculum

-The second pillar, Green Curriculum, holds a significant weight, constituting 17% of the total ranking evaluation.
+The second pillar of the University ranking methodology, Green Curriculum, holds a significant weight, constituting 17% of the total ranking evaluation.
 This pillar is evaluated through 13 standards, each assigned a weight of 1 or 2, reflecting the varying significance of individual criteria.
 The assessment commences by thoroughly evaluating the integration of Environmental Education Programs and courses in native language within the institution’s curriculum, incorporating place-based education, green instructional methods, technology-enhanced learning approaches, and implementation of AI-driven personalized learning experiences and adaptive pedagogy.
 It further delves into the institution’s success in empowering students with practical Green Skills.

 Green CurriculumWeight